Quentin Earl Darrington

 Quentin Earl Darrington (born July 9, 1977) is an American actor and singer known for his work in theatre.
-He has performed in Broadway productions and national tours of shows including Once on This Island, Cats, and Memphis.
+He has performed in Broadway productions and national tours of shows including Once on This Island, Cats, Ragtime, and Memphis.
 He originated the role of Joe Jackson / Rob in MJ the Musical on Broadway, receiving a nomination for the Outer Critics Circle Award for Outstanding Featured Actor in a Musical.